Little Free Libraries

-SRCCF has joined the movement – you can, too!
-Contact us to learn more, or visit www.littlefreelibraries.com.
+SRCCF has joined the Little Free Library movement, and you can too!
 Through our partnership with local residents, Jerry McConville and Darrell Fleming, and the residents of the Sheridan Correctional Center, we now have a number of little free libraries to place throughout Starved Rock Country.
-Give us a call to learn more or to determine if we might have a Little Free Library for your community!

 By the summer of 2010, the mission of the little boxes of books was becoming clear.
 The original Library models were built with recycled materials.
 Each Library was unique, but all shared the theme of exchanging good books at convenient locations.

 The first official Little Free Library outside of the Hudson area was put on a bike path in Madison in the summer of 2010.
 Within a few months, thousands of people had seen the Library.
 More people started asking for Libraries.
 Amish carpenter Henry Miller of Cashton, Wisconsin became a primary craftsman.
 He used wood recycled from a 100-year-old barn destroyed in a tornado.

 Giving away Little Libraries and wooden signs with official charter numbers began to generate curiosity.
 The movement centered on the enthusiasm of stewards.
 They often built their own Libraries and were crucial advocates.
 Some small grants, informal partnerships and alliances began to have an impact on Little Free Library’s ability to keep up with demand.

 The rest is history.
 The year 2011 brought national media attention.
 There were nearly 400 Little Free Libraries across the U.S. by the end of the year.
 Bol and Brooks knew it was time to become an independent organization.
 In May 2012, Little Free Library was officially established as a Wisconsin nonprofit corporation with a board of directors.
 In September, the Internal Revenue Service granted a tax-exempt status as a 501(c)(3) nonprofit.